High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Trigonometric best -term widths and Wiener spaces

-for all $f\in \mathcal{A}_{\theta}$\,.
-As usual, if $\gamma = \infty$ the sum in the middle is replaced by the $\sup$ over $j$. \end{lem} For results in this direction for weighted Wiener classes we refer to the recent work by V. K. Nguyen and V. D. Nguyen \cite{NN22}.
-Here will be interested in the situation where the target space is $L_q$, $2\leq q \leq \infty$.
+\end{lem} For our purposes this classical result is sufficient, for more results concerning best \(m\)-term widths in sequence spaces, we refer to the recent work by V.K.~Nguyen and V.D.~Nguyen \cite{NN22}.
+Here we are interested in the situation where the target space is $L_q$, $2\leq q \leq \infty$.